a16z/magi/README.md

 ## Contributing

 All contributions to Magi are welcome.
 Before opening a PR, please submit an issue detailing the bug or feature.
-When opening a PR, please ensure that your contribution builds on the stable rust toolchain, has been linted with `cargo fmt`, passes `cargo clippy`, and contains tests when applicable.
+Please ensure that your contribution builds on the stable Rust toolchain, has been linted with `cargo fmt`, passes `cargo clippy`, and contains tests when applicable.

 ## Disclaimer